SkylineCommunications/BOOST-DailyRegression-Skyline.DataMiner.Sdk/BOOST-DailyRegression-Skyline.DataMiner.Sdk/CatalogInformation/README.md

 # BOOST-DailyRegression-Skyline.DataMiner.Sdk

 ![WIP](./Images/wip.png)

-## Important notice
+> [!IMPORTANT]

-> ⚠️ **Warning!** For DataMiner version < 10.5.10, this package contains files within `Skyline DataMiner/Webpages/Public` that do not automatically install on every agent in a DataMiner Cluster.
+> * For DataMiner versions earlier than 10.5.10, this package includes files located in `Skyline DataMiner/Webpages/Public` that are **not automatically deployed** to all agents in a DataMiner Cluster.
-> After installation, the following files and folders must be manually copied to every agent in the cluster:
+> * To ensure proper functionality across the entire cluster, you must manually copy the following files and folders to the corresponding location on each agent after installation:

-- `DoStuff`
+>	* `Folder1`
+>	* `File1`
+>	* `File2`